Idempotency

 The following POST requests require idempotency keys; sending idempotent keys for other endpoints or HTTP methods has no effect:

-- Create account
+- Creates an account group.

-- Create account group
+- Create account liquidation request

 - Create a mandate